How to Get a Commercial Driver’s License in 2023

 - Provide proof of social security number.
 A valid document must be used as verification of your SSN.
 For example; a social security card or Medicare ID card.

 - Submit proof of your medical status.
 This is to show that you’re medically fit to get a CDL.
 Submit a Medical Examiner’s Certificate Form (MCSA-5876) and a Medical Examination Report Form (MCSA-5875).
 If you’re driving interstate, you’re required to use a certified medical examiner from the National Registry of Certified Medical Examiners to fill out your forms.

 - Pass a CDL knowledge exam.
 This test will quiz you on general CDL requirements and knowledge and must be taken regardless of the license class you intend to take later.

 - Pass a vision test.
 This test will ensure that you have an acceptable visual acuity.

 - Get a Commercial Learner’s Permit.
 With the CLP, you can finally practice using real vehicles and with a supervising commercial driver in the passenger seat.
-The CLP is valid for 180 days.
+The CLP is valid for up to one year after issuance.

 - Schedule your CDL road test.
-You can schedule an appointment at the earliest 14 days after receiving your CLP and at the latest 180 days.
+You can schedule an appointment at the earliest 14 days after receiving your CLP.

 - Pass the endorsements exams.
 Depending on what type of CDL you want, you need to apply for the recommended endorsements (hazmat, double-triple etc.) and pass the necessary exams.